 Basic earnings per share ("EPS") excludes dilution for common stock equivalents and is computed by dividing net income or loss attributable to common stockholders by the weighted average number of shares of common stock outstanding for the period.
 All options, warrants, or other potentially dilutive instruments issued for nominal consideration are required to be included in the calculation of basic and diluted net income attributable to common stockholders.
 Diluted EPS is calculated using the "if-converted" method.
 The "if-converted" method is only assumed in periods where such application would be dilutive.
 In applying the "if-converted" method for diluted net income per share, the Company would assume conversion of the 2024 Notes at a ratio of 25.9182 shares of its common stock per \$1,000 principal amount of the 2024 Notes.
 The Company would assume conversion of the 2026 Notes at a ratio of 13.2933 shares of its common stock per \$1,000 principal amount of the 2026 Notes.
-Assumed converted shares of our common stock are weighted for the period the Notes were outstanding.
-The shares of common stock underlying the conversion option of the Notes were not included in the calculation of diluted income per share for the three months ended March 31, 2022.
+Assumed converted shares of the Company's common stock are weighted for the period the 2024 Notes and 2026 Notes were outstanding.
+The shares of common stock underlying the conversion option of the 2024 Notes and 2026 Notes were not included in the calculation of diluted income per share for the three and six months ended June 30, 2022.

-See Note 8 - Convertible Senior Notes and Capped Call Transactions for a full description of the Notes.
+See Note 8 - Convertible Senior Notes, Net and Capped Call Transactions for a description of the 2024 Notes and 2026 Notes.